 Response: An inventory of existing trees is included in the arborist's report (Exhibit B).
 Trees are preserved to the extent possible to preserve mature canopy.
-The landscaping design prepared by the applicant's natural resource consultant integrates existing native species into the overall planting plan.
+The landscaping design prepared by the applicant's natural resource consultant integrates existing native species into the mitigation and revegetation planting plan (see Exhibit C), and the preliminary landscaping plan (Sheet C1.3) utilizes the same planting typology on the remainder of the site.
 This standard is met.